 Ground covers, Perennials

-Some geraniums benefit from being cut back after flowering or in the fall; these are noted in text.
+Some geraniums benefit from being cut back after flowering or in the fall.
 Clumps of most types can be left in place for many years before they decline due to crowding; at that point, divide in early spring.
 Increase by transplanting rooted portions from a clump’s edge; or take cuttings.
 Many produce lots of seedlings, and some can become naturalized pests.Geranium sanguineum

 Native from western Europe to the Caucasus and Turkey.
-Forms dense clump 8– 18 in. high, spreading by rhizomes to 2 1/2 ft. or wider.
+Forms a dense clump 8–18 in. high, spreading by rhizomes to 2 1/2 ft. or wider.
 Dark green, 1–2-in.-wide leaves are deeply divided into five to seven lobes, each with three narrow segments; turn blood red in fall.
-Typical forms have deep purple to almost crimson flowers 1 1/2 in. wide; bloom late spring well into summer and will rebloom if cut to ground.'Max Frei'
+Typical forms have deep purple to almost crimson flowers 1 1/2 in. wide; bloom late spring well into summer and will rebloom if cut to the ground.

 Resembles the species but has snowball-like flower clusters 2–2 1/2 in. across, composed entirel...